-Intake screening should take place before a student takes the appraisal or locator in CASAS eTests.

-CASAS eTests offers the flexibility needed to deliver the appropriate pretest for students who screen out of taking the locator or appraisal at intake.
+Intake screening should take place before a student takes the appraisal or locator.
+CASAS eTests offers the flexibility needed to deliver the appropriate pretest for students who screen out of taking the locator at intake.
 Based on the screening results, choose from the following testing sessions.